Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: Energy Reduction under LLM Non-Determinism

-Table~\ref{tab:energy_reduction_summary} lists a snapshot of the expected energy-reduction@$k$ metrics for vanilla LLM and LASSI-EE across representative applications on both GPU platforms, with full data in Appendix E Table 15.
-As described in \S\ref{sec:metrics}, this metric combines the probability of \texttt{VALID} code screening by the LLM-as-a-Judge (pass@$k$) with measured energy savings to quantify the \emph{expected} energy reduction when generating $k$ code candidates and selecting the most energy-efficient solution, given the possibility of code generation fails.
+Table~\ref{tab:energy_reduction_summary} lists a snapshot of the expected energy-reduction@$k$ metrics for vanilla LLM and LASSI-EE across representative applications on both GPU platforms.
+This metric combines the probability of \texttt{VALID} code screening by the LLM-as-a-Judge (pass@$k$) with measured energy savings to quantify the \emph{expected} energy reduction when generating $k$ code candidates and selecting the most energy-efficient solution, given the possibility of code generation failures.